jonsag/Marlin-3D-Printer-Firmware/README-Marlin-2.0.7.2, HowTo and Info.md

 >Perhaps not really necessary, but this setting reflects the hardware.

 configuration_adv.h
 ----------
 Line 1131

 	#define LCD_SET_PROGRESS_MANUALLY

->Enables OctoPrint to update the progress bar on the LCD display.
-You must also install the plugin M73 Progress, <https://plugins.octoprint.org/plugins/m73progress>, for this to work.
-If you don't run OctoPrint, this setting will not matter.
+>Enables [OctoPrint](https://octoprint.org) to update the progress bar on the LCD display.
+You must also install the plugin [M73 Progress](https://plugins.octoprint.org/plugins/m73progress) for this to work.
+If you don't run [OctoPrint](https://octoprint.org), this setting will not matter.

  1141

  	#define SHOW_REMAINING_TIME       // Display estimated time to completion

  >Sets M73 command to display time remaining

  1144-

 	    #define USE_M73_REMAINING_TIME  // Use remaining time from M73 command instead of estimation
 	    #define ROTATE_PROGRESS_DISPLAY // Display (P)rogress, (E)lapsed, and (R)emaining time

 >Smarter use of M73.
 Rotates views on LCD display.

 configuration.h
 ----------